Originally posted October 2021

 ‘Real’ trimarans with buoyant amas provide an automatic increase in ‘resistance-to-heeling’ as an ama is depressed into the water, but as the displacement stays almost the same (the heeling force does briefly add a little extra displacement), the main hull lifts out as the amas are pressed in, so overall resistance is not seriously increased.
 The great thing is that trimaran ama buoyancy is always there … and works as a function of heel. and having little relationship to speed they are effective 100% of the time … be it windy or dead calm.

 By comparison, these new AC75’s are composed of monohulls (that no longer even have a keel), having lifting foils whose ability to function is totally tied to the speed they are driven through the water, so at very low speeds they are just adding drag unless fully lifted out, and then, most of their stability must now come from the beam of the main hull**.
-Unlike ama buoyancy, foil lift and the stability they can provide, is not automatic and not 'always there'.
+Unlike ama buoyancy, foil lift and the stability they can provide, is not automatic and not 'always there'. (to be fair, the foils ARE slightly weighted, so when BOTH are deployed fully down, they would provide a little added stability to the hull, but only with significant added draft).

 So while conventional trimarans can have a very slim main hull, a mono with foils and no ballasted keel, really cannot.